mjkid221/fjord-foundry/packages/contracts/README.md

 1. Create a keypair file named `id.json`.
 2. Place this file inside the `deployment-keypair` folder.

+## Anchor Configuration

+Ensure your `Anchor.toml` file has the correct network settings for your intended deployment environment (e.g., devnet, mainnet).

+## Deployment and Upgrades

+To deploy or upgrade the program:

+1. `cd` into the project directory.
+2. Run `anchor deploy`

 ## Running Tests

 To execute the unit tests: